wp-plugins/circupress/readme.txt

 * Initial public release.

 == Upgrade Notice ==
+= 2.00 =
+* This upgrade is a major upgrade with new templates and a simpler user interface with more descriptions so that users can configure the plugin easier.
 = 1.21 =
 * Corrected init error include references
 = 1.17 =